SacRT Heat-Resilient Bus Shelters Project

 Building a More Comfortable and Climate-Ready Transit Experience

 SacRT is proud to launch the Heat-Resilient Bus Shelters Project, a forward-thinking initiative to improve rider comfort and safety during extreme heat events.
-Funded by the Governor’s Office of Planning and Research through the Extreme Heat Community Resilience Program (EHCRP), this project will explore innovative shelter designs and install up to 20 new heat-resilient bus shelters across the Sacramento region.
+Funded by the Governor’s Office of Land Use and Climate Innovation (LCI) through the Extreme Heat Community Resilience Program (EHCRP), this project will explore innovative shelter designs and install up to 20 new heat-resilient bus shelters across the Sacramento region.

 Transit riders often face harsh weather conditions while waiting at bus stops – especially during Sacramento’s increasingly hot summers.
 This project aims to: